openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

   **Symmetric Compression** - ``INT4_SYM``

-  INT4 Symmetric mode involves quantizing weights to an unsigned 4-bit integer symmetrically without zero point.
+  INT4 Symmetric mode involves quantizing weights to a signed 4-bit integer symmetrically without zero point.
 This mode is faster than the INT8_ASYM, making it ideal for situations where **speed and size reduction are prioritized over accuracy**.